philquist/philquist/README.md

 - 💼 Agent / Investor
 - 👨🏾‍🏫 Board Member / Advisor: Forbes 30 Under 30 Board, MusiCares, Save The Music, Harlem Lacrosse
-- 🌱 Currently learning everything I can about coding and AI technologies
+- 🌱 Currently learning everything I can about coding and AI
 - 💬 Open to any and all suggestions
 - 📫 How to reach me: [phil@philquist.com](mailto:phil@philquist.com)
-- ⚡ Fun Facts: Member of 🇬🇭 National Lacrosse Team.
-Also play Ice Hockey.
-NYC Native.